-You can have long nails, except they will get in the way.
-When throwing on the wheel, your nails will dig into the clay.
-If you keep your long nails, you may be limited to slab building and miss out on the fun of throwing.
-It’s the same as playing the guitar or rock climbing you must use the tips of your fingers.
+You can have long nails, except they may get in the way and mess up your clay when throwing on the wheel.
+If you keep your nails long, you may be limited to slab building and miss out on the fun of throwing.
+It’s the same as playing the guitar or rock climbing, you must use the tips of your fingers.
 You can still have nice nails.
 However, they should be short.

 If you can’t let go of your acrylic nails or long natural nails, you could try these alternatives first.
 Try using a sponge on the inside and your knuckle on the outside to pull up the clay.
 Or use only your knuckles when pulling up the clay.
 Using a sponge on both sides may also work.

 Keeping your Hair up and away from your Face

 If your hair is shoulder length or longer, it’s best to keep it back in some way.
 It might get in your way or hang in your face.
 You could get a strand or two caught in your clay, then end up spending time trying to get it out.
 Or you could leave it and let the kiln burn it out and risk a hairline fracture.
 If a hair is visible on the pot, it could leave a pattern after firing.
 A shorter piece of hair may not matter as much, but as a rule, it’s best to keep your hair out of the way.

 Wearing an old hat or a headscarf around your hair would work also.
 If you go with a headscarf that ties in the back, make sure the ends are not too long, they may hang down too far and get in your way.
 The fewer distractions, the better when you’re leaning over the wheel.